Transfer data from a PostgreSQL RDS instance to ClickHouse®

 click create instance

-3. Choose a database creation method - Easy create.
+3. Under Choose a database creation method, select Easy create.

-• DB instance identifier - enter the name for your instance, for example dc-tutorial.
+• DB instance identifier: enter the name for your instance, such as dc-tutorial.

-• Master username - a name of the master user.
-You can leave the default value - postgres.
+• Master username: enter the master username.
+You can leave the default value of postgres.

-• Check the Auto generate a password box.
-You'll see it in the credential details after the instance is created.
-This is the only time you will be able to view this password.
-Alternatively, you can specify it manually at this stage.
+• Check Auto generate a password.
+You'll see the password in the credential details after the instance is created.
+This is the only time when you can view this password.

 Tip